GitTools/GitVersion/docs/input/docs/reference/configuration.md

 better version source proposed by the `MergeMessageBaseVersionStrategy`.
 For more details and an in-depth analysis, please see [the discussion][2506].

-### prevent-increment-when-tagged
+### prevent-increment-when-current-commit-tagged

-This branch related property can be used to control the behavior whether to take the incremented or the current tagged version.
+This branch related property controls the behvior whether to use the tagged (value set to true) or the incremented (value set to false) semantic version.
+Defaults to true.

 ### label-number-pattern